tinshade/Hacks/README.md

-# REMOTE SHUTDOWN WINDWOS PC VIA EMAIL
+# REMOTE SHUTDOWN WINDOWS PC VIA EMAIL

 *NOTE : YOU MUST TURN ON LESS SECURE APPS FOR GOOGLE BEFORE USING THIS* *Here's the link.
 Login with the account to be used in the script and turn on less secure apps : https://myaccount.google.com/lesssecureapps*